 Chronic inflammation is dangerous for your health, and especially as you age, so you really need to make sure your inflammation is in check.
 Remember our mantra:

 Less Inflammation in + More Inflammation out = Healthier You!

 The National Institute of Health (NIH) has found that long-term use of curcumin, which is found in turmeric, as an inflammation-fighting agent is an effective way to fight against the damaging effects of chronic inflammation

-Specifically, turmeric’s active ingredients, the curcuminoids, are able to effectively fight off the underlying causes of inflammation, which severely inhibit your ability to build and repair muscle.
-In order to get the full inflammatory-fighting benefit of turmeric, and especially for preventing muscle loss as you age, you need to make sure you are taking in enough to benefit from its active ingredient — curcumin.
+Specifically, turmeric’s active ingredients, the curcuminoids, are able to effectively help discourage the underlying causes of inflammation, which can severely inhibit your ability to build and repair muscle.
+In order to get the full benefits of turmeric, and especially for supporting muscle health, you need to make sure you are taking in enough to benefit from its active ingredient — curcumin.
 It’s difficult to get enough curcumin from just eating turmeric, which is why we recommendSmarter Nutrition’s Curcumin.

 Additional Health Benefits Of Macrobiotic Diet

 Certain studies have found evidence for macrobiotic-style diets supporting cardiovascular health and lower blood pressure levels.
 This isn’t surprising considering how many high-antioxidant, anti-inflammatory foods are encouraged in a macrobiotic diet.
 For example, the macrobiotic diet is rich in dietary fiber, including all sorts of high-fiber foods, such as veggies, beans, and unprocessed ancient grains.
 Eating plenty of fiber has been correlated with improvements in cardiovascular disease risk factors through multiple mechanisms, including lipid reduction, body weight regulation, improved glucose metabolism, blood pressure control and reduction of chronic inflammation.